openspyrit/spyrit-examples/2023_Optica/Readme.md

 ## Get the scripts and networks

-1. Get source code and navigate to the `/2023_Opyica/` folder
+1. Get source code and navigate to the `/2023_Optica/` folder
     ```shell
     git clone https://github.com/openspyrit/spyrit-examples.git
     cd spyrit-examples/2023_Opyica/
     ```
-2. Download the models from this [link](https://pilot-warehouse.creatis.insa-lyon.fr/#collection/Achanger)
+2. Download the models from this [link](https://pilot-warehouse.creatis.insa-lyon.fr/#collection/Achanger) A Changer

-3. Download the average and covariance matrices from this [link](https://pilot-warehouse.creatis.insa-lyon.fr/#collection/Achanger)

-The directory structure should be